wp-plugins/wordpress-tooltips/readme.txt

 Everything is super easy, we are focus on a user friendly system and we are focus on user experience, If you want to add/edit/delete tooltips, please log in admin panel, Under "Tooltips" Menu, You can editor/delete all existed tooltips in "All Tooltips" Sub Menu, also you can add new tooltip in "Add New" sub menu.
 You can use wordpress standard TinyMCE editor to add text, image, song, video and so on.
-We will use the title of the post as the keyword of your tooltips, and use the content of the post as the content of your tooltips, for example: If you use "wordpress" as post title, and use "we love wordpress" as the post content, when users view your post, if your post have the word "wordpress", our plugin will detect the word and add a tooltip on the word "wordpress", user will find the word "wordpress" with a dotted line under it, and when user move over the word "wordpress", the tooltip box will popup and show the tooltip content "we love wordpress".
+We will use the title of the post as the keyword of your tooltips, and use the content of the post as the content of your tooltips, for example: If you use "wordpress" as post title, and use "we love wordpress" as the post content, when users view your post, if your post have the word "wordpress", our plugin will detect the word and add a tooltip on the word "wordpress", user will find the word "wordpress" with a dotted line under it, and when user mouse over the word "wordpress", the tooltip box will popup and show the tooltip content "we love wordpress".